Instructions for Application Materials

-Along with our online application, there are supplemental materials that need to be submitted in order for your funding application to be complete.
-We’ve included instructions for each supplemental item below.
+Along with our online form, there are supplemental materials that need to be submitted in order for your funding application to be complete.
+We've included instructions for each item below.
 Each item also has a specific guideline for how it can be submitted.

 I. Proposal Narrative and Timeline

 In 3-5 pages, describe your project and why you need the funds from this award to advance it.
 Describe in some detail what you would use the funds to do, and why that is necessary for the success of your project.
 Do not assume that committee members have read your Thesis Proposal!
 Make the full case here for your project and why it should be funded.
 Include as a separate document a well-thought out timeline of your project's method/scope, objectives and milestones.
 This should be a MS Word document that is uploaded separately.

 Include a recommendation from your Thesis faculty advisor (show him or her a copy of your essay from #1, above).
 Be sure to request this in advance.
 You don’t ever want to request a recommendation on short notice.
 The recommendation should be sealed and addressed to the “Honors Crown Awards Committee.”
 This letter should assess your academic skills and talents, discuss your work ethic, your preparedness for this project and your dedication, and include an assessment of the value of your project and the likelihood of success if funded, along with other pertinent content.
 You may either 1) have a sealed, signed copy hand delivered to the Honors office in 306 Bowne or 2) ask your advisor to email the letter directly to Naomi Shanguhyia, firstname.lastname@example.org

 (Have your Thesis project advisor review this before you submit it.)

 You should use this Excel worksheet to prepare your budget.
 This should be submitted as an attachment to your online application.